willzywiec/transport/README.md

 COG Scripts
 ==========
-**find_keffs.py**
-reads all COG output files in a directory and creates a .csv summary file in the following format: filename, keff, standard deviation

 **slice.py**
 turns the first sphere in a COG input deck into a solid of revolution with a user-defined number of segments